tshepang/cargo-release/README.md

 * `doc-branch`: string, default branch to push docs
 * `push-remote`: string, default git remote to push
 * `disable-push`: bool, don't do git push
+* `dev-version-ext`: string, pre-release extension to use on the next development version.
 * `pre-release-commit-message`: string, a commit message template for release.
 For example: `"release {{version}}"`, where `{{version}}` will be replaced by actual version.